poteto/no.lol/content/blog/2018-02-28_Commit-to-Commit/index.md

 When you commit to commit, your team has a chance to understand what your customer is saying, why they’re feeling that way, and where they’re coming from.
 You get the chance to come back with a solid answer that the whole team has bought into.

-In my next post, I plan to write about what I’ve learned [Patrick Lencioni](https://twitter.com/patricklencioni)’s book, “The Five Dysfunctions of Team”.
+In my next post, I plan to write about what I’ve learned [Patrick Lencioni](https://twitter.com/patricklencioni)’s book, “The Five Dysfunctions of a Team”.
 I’ll also share how my team applies it.

 Thanks for reading! 😊